 Rough Leaf Frogs (Hylomantis [no longer recognized]: Frank and Ramus, 1995, Compl.
 Guide Scient.
 Common Names Amph.
 Rept.
 World: 58).

-Pacific lowlands of Mexico from southern Sonora south, including the Balsas Depression to the state of Mexico, to the Isthmus of Tehuantepec; tropical southern Mexico, Central America, Pacific lowlands of Colombia and northwestern Ecuador; Upper Amazon Basin and lower Andean slopes in Colombia, Venezuela, and northeastern Peru, likely into eastern Ecuador; Atlantic coastal forests of Bahia and Pernambuco, Brazil.
+Pacific lowlands of Mexico from southern Sonora south, including the Balsas Depression to the state of Mexico, to the Isthmus of Tehuantepec; tropical southern Mexico, Central America, Pacific lowlands of Colombia and northwestern Ecuador; Upper Amazon Basin and lower Andean slopes in Colombia, Venezuela, and northeastern Peru, likely into eastern Ecuador.

 For discussion see Duellman, 1970, Monogr.
 Mus.
 Nat.
 Hist.
 Univ.
 Kansas: 81-128.
 Faivovich, Haddad, Baêta, Jungfer, Álvares, Brandão, Sheil, Barrientos, Barrio-Amorós, Cruz, and Wheeler, 2010, Cladistics, 26: 227-261, recently revised the genus within a larger treatment of the subfamily.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, in their study of Genbank sequences, confirmed the results of Faivovich et al., 2010, but retained a paraphyletic Hylomantis and did not accept the synonymy of Pachymedusa and Hylomantis.
 Köhler, 2011, Amph.
 Cent.
 Am.: 198–201, provided a key to the species of Central America and provided a map and photograph of the species.

 Contained taxa (13 sp.):